North Nowra

 Opening Hours

-Our purpose built North Nowra Veterinary hospital located on the NSW Shoalhaven and South Coast, with its state of the art equipment and dedicated team of professionals, was established in 1990 by Dr. Cathy Birch and Dr. Quentin Brown joined Cathy in 2002.
+Our purpose built North Nowra Veterinary hospital located on the NSW Shoalhaven and South Coast, with its state of the art equipment and dedicated team of professionals, was established in 1990.

 Their desire to provide the best possible veterinary treatment and technology for the region became a reality in 2007 when they opened the hospital you find today.
 Every aspect of its design was to ensure quality patient care and to allow procedures in specially designated areas to run smoothly and efficiently.

-We are now fortunate to have the Jervis Bay Veterinary Clinic located in Old Erowal Bay.
+We also have the Jervis Bay Veterinary Clinic located in Old Erowal Bay for those who live further south of Nowra.

 Neurological Disorders